wp-plugins/mapfig-premium-leaflet-map-maker/readme.txt

 This plugin is free and released under GPLv3.
 You can redistribute it or modify it under the terms of the GNU General Public License V3.
 For licenses used under MapFig Studio, please see full list at  [MapFig.com](https://www.mapfig.com)

+== Changelog ==

+Fixed issue with sidebar using standard pop-up when modal selected.

 == Thanks To: ==
 * David Ghedini ([http://www.davidghedini.com/](http://www.davidghedini.com/)) a.k.a MapFig